 - The Sellenriek Barn - A log structure with a timber framed extension, was probably built before the Civil War.
 Frank Sellenriek was the son of Franz, an immigrant from Prussia.
 Frank’s farm was originally located across from the Mormon Temple on Hwy 40 in present day Town and Country.

-- The Schlueter Barn - Originally sat off Sulphur Springs Road, south of Manchester on modern Catania Drive.
+- The Schlueter Barn - Originally built off Sulphur Springs Road, south of Manchester on modern Catania Drive.

 - The Alt Schoolhouse - Originally located on Reinke Road in Ellisville.
 This school was built by the members of the Evangelical Lutheran Concordia Congregation UAC, formed in 1851.

-- Spanish Lake Blacksmith Shop - “The last surviving original blacksmith shop in the county.
-Build by Jake Wilhelm in 1881 near the present day intersection of Bellefontaine Road and Parker Road.
+- Spanish Lake Blacksmith Shop - “The last surviving original blacksmith shop in the county.”
+Build by Jake Wilhelm in 1876 near the present day intersection of Bellefontaine Road and Parker Road.

 - Fenton Mercantile - Built by John DeSalme and Henry Ludwig in 1908 to replace an original blacksmith shop that stood at the intersection of Main Street and Ware Street in Historic Fenton.